vmleon/OKE-first-steps/README.md

 > `docker run --name whale --rm docker/whalesay cowsay "Say no to one-use plastic, hooman"`

+Login with your Docker into OCI registry:

+> You must have an Auth Token to use with Oracle Cloud Infrastructure Registry

+`docker login -u <tenancy-name>/<email> fra.ocir.io`

 List of regional names and codes for OCI registry:

 |  Region   | Code  | Registry URL |